9 Quick SEO Tips and Tricks For Blogs (Updated for 2018)

 Use Keywords in Internal Links

-When you are linking your pages internally, try to use the relevant keywords in the anchor text.
+When you are linking your pages internally, one SEO trick you can do is try to use the relevant keywords in the anchor text.

 Anchor text is the clickable text in a hyperlink, normally the blue, underlined text like this.